Some of my fun projects this month:

 As I explained in the "On Foraging" section above, as a forager one should not be limited to just foraging for edible and aromatic plants.

 Insects are also a food and flavors source that is worth investigating.
 Very often, insects are also loaded with protein and fat.
-Cultural repulsion aside, entomophagy (eating insects) shpuld be part of the culinary repertoire of Southern California and was part of the original cuisine if you study native food.
+Cultural repulsion aside, entomophagy (eating insects) should be part of the culinary repertoire of Southern California and was part of the original cuisine if you study ethnobotany

 I'm still doing a lot of research in that area but some of the edible insects in Southern California include: some ants, ant eggs, scorpions, bees and wasps larvae, crickets, grasshoppers, water bugs, agave worm, Jumiles, June bugs, tarentulas, pill-bugs and much more.